BARTA – Special Services

 BARTA shall provide complementary paratransit service to individuals with disabilities that is similar to the level of service provided to individuals without disabilities who use the fixed-route bus system.
 In BARTA’s case, providing paratransit service that is comparable to BARTA’s fixed-route service has resulted in an expansion of paratransit service hours to include longer service hours on weekdays and the addition of service hours on weekday evenings and Saturdays, for those persons who are “certified” as being “ADA eligible”.

 BARTA will make a determination of eligibility within 21 days of receiving your application for service.
+If application is not processed within 21 days, a presumptive eligibility will be granted on the 22nd day until and unless the application is denied in writing.
 If approved, BARTA will issue a letter of approval.
 Anyone denied eligibility has the right to file an appeal with BARTA within 60 days of receiving a notice of denial.